LeNPaul/jekyll-tutorials/_pages/introduction-jekyll/introduction-jekyll.md

 ---
-permalink: /introduction-static-site-generators-jekyll
+permalink: /introduction-jekyll
-title: "Introduction to Static Site Generators & Jekyll"
+title: "Introduction to Jekyll"
 ---

 ### What is a static site generator?